farling42/fvtt-pdf-pager/README.md

 #### Mapping fields to real Actor fields

-In order to use a Form Fillable PDF, either a mapping file must be provided in this module's systems folder, or the function `ui.pdfpager.registerActorMapping` is called with an object identifying the list of PDF-fields to Actor-fields.
+In order to use a Form Fillable PDF, either a mapping file must be provided in this module's systems folder, via the module configuration settings window (the 'FIeld Mappings from Actor' field) or the function `ui.pdfpager.registerActorMapping` is called with an object identifying the list of PDF-fields to Actor-fields.

 An example of using registerActorMapping to provide a mapping from PDF-field name to Actor field name.